True Crime: New York City: Development

 Activision approached me because it set out to create a really deep cop game in New York City and felt I could provide insight into what it is really like to be on the front lines and do police work in the city.
 They felt the more they knew about the realities and details of the job, the better game experience they could make.
-Specifically, they wanted to know everything -- how interrogations work, how we use informants, what type of weaponry is available to officers, how we train, the ranking system, how you become a detective, how precincts work, what members of the Street Crimes Unit do, how murder investigations work, what the badge looks like, how crime tracking stats work, how officers talk, the most dangerous parts of New York, the types of crimes I encountered, some of the stranger situations I've encountered, the humorous stuff that happens on the job, what undercover cops wear, the dangers of undercover and more.
-I also looked at the game itself for authenticity -- to give them advice on how to make NYC look and feel real.
-I also reviewed the script to give them tips -- having helped create an authentic cop drama, I was able to help them translate the realities into an entertaining game experience.
+Specifically, they wanted to know everything — how interrogations work, how we use informants, what type of weaponry is available to officers, how we train, the ranking system, how you become a detective, how precincts work, what members of the Street Crimes Unit do, how murder investigations work, what the badge looks like, how crime tracking stats work, how officers talk, the most dangerous parts of New York, the types of crimes I encountered, some of the stranger situations I've encountered, the humorous stuff that happens on the job, what undercover cops wear, the dangers of undercover and more.
+I also looked at the game itself for authenticity — to give them advice on how to make NYC look and feel real.
+I also reviewed the script to give them tips — having helped create an authentic cop drama, I was able to help them translate the realities into an entertaining game experience.

-In his efforts to help Activision make the best game they could, Clarke found a compromise had to be reached between reality and the nature of video gaming:
+In his efforts to help Activision make the best game they could, Clark found a compromise had to be reached between reality and the nature of video gaming:

 Working on an entertainment vehicle, and specifically working on a videogame where it is all action all the time, you have to find a way to make the reality of police work fun within the context of the game.
 For instance, in real life, an interrogation may take five to ten hours to get a tough perp to "flip" and tell you what really happened.
 Obviously, that doesn't always make a good gaming experience.
 I tried to lend my expertise to describe all the major events and key interactions that take place in "real life" police work and then Activision finds a fun way to integrate this police work into the game.
 You'll find interrogations, citations, arrests, use of informants, undercover work, pursuits, and more in the game.
-We also talked about some of the more dubious behaviors that have taken place in police work -- cops going bad and taking bribes, extorting, going rotten -- these types of events are also in the game.
+We also talked about some of the more dubious behaviors that have taken place in police work — cops going bad and taking bribes, extorting, going rotten — these types of events are also in the game.